Ancient mean curvature flows from minimal hypersurfaces: Introduction

-In this paper, we construct $I$-family of ancient mean curvature flows flowing out of a certain unstable minimal hypersurface in $\mathbb{R}^{n+1}$ for $n\geq 2$.
-Our construction is inspired by the work of Chodosh-Choi-Mantoulidi-Schulze\cite{15} and can be viewed as a generalization of Mramor-Payne's work.
+In this paper, we construct an $I$-parameter family of ancient mean curvature flows emerging from a prescribed unstable minimal hypersurface in $\mathbb{R}^{n+1}$ for $n\geq 2$.
+Our approach is motivated by the work of Chodosh-Choi-Mantoulidi-Schulze \cite{CCCS24} and may be regarded as a generalization of the construction of Mramor-Payne.

 \begin{theorem} Suppose that $\Sigma^n\subset \mathbb{R}^{n+1}$ is an unstable minimal hypersurface with finite total curvature.
-Let $I$ be the Morse index of $\Sigma$, then there exists $I$-dimensional family of ancient mean curvature flows asymptotic to $\Sigma$ as $t\to -\infty$. \end{theorem} \begin{remark} Theorem \ref{thm1} also holds if $\Sigma$ is an unstable minimal hypersurface with bounded index and each end of $\Sigma$ is asymptotic to a regular minimal cone. \end{remark}
+Let $I$ be the Morse index of $\Sigma$, then there exists $I$-dimensional family of ancient mean curvature flows asymptotic to $\Sigma$ as $t\to -\infty$. \end{theorem} \begin{remark} Recently \cite{CHL25}, Choi-Huang-Lee give a new proof Theorem \ref{thm1}.
+Moreover, they get better asymptotic behavior of the ancient solutions.
+In \cite{Mar24}, Mramor partially classifies the space of eternal mean convex flows in $\mathbb{R}^3$ of finite total curvature type. \end{remark}

-The paper is organised as follows.
+The paper is organized as follows.
 We first analyze the linearized graphical mean curvature flow equation over an unstable minimal hypersurface.
 The key difficulty to analysis the equation is that the spectrum of the linearized operator is not discrete.
 We use the heat kernel estimate to get a weighted $C^0$ estimate.
 Then, we can easily obtain a weighted $C^{2,\alpha}$ estimate.
 We use the weighted Schauder estimates for the linearized parabolic equation to construct mean curvature flows by the contraction principle.
 The ancient mean curvature flows in Theorem \ref{thm1} converge to the minimal hypersurface exponentially as $t\to -\infty$.

+\textbf{Acknowledgment:} The author is grateful to his advisor, Bing Wang, for his guidance and support.
+The author is supported by the Project of Stable Support for Youth Team in Basic Research Field, Chinese Academy of Sciences (YSBR-001).
+The authors would like to thank the anonymous reviewers for their insightful comments and constructive suggestions, which have significantly improved the quality of this paper.